Hornbill-Docs/servicemanager-config/servicemanager-config/assets/software-suppliers.md

 ## Adding a supplier and product to a software asset

-When you are managing software assets, you can associate them with the relevant supplier and product.
+When you are managing software assets, you can associate them with the relevant vendor and product.
 This helps in tracking and managing the software assets effectively.
 To do this:

 1. Navigate to the software [asset record](/servicemanager-user-guide/asset-management/asset-details) you want to associate with a supplier and product.
 2. In the supplier field, select the appropriate supplier from the dropdown list.